croct-tech/plug-react/README.md

 };
 ```

-To render the content of the slot, you can either use the `<Slot />` component or the `useFetch` hook.
+To render the content of the slot, you can either use the `<Slot />` component or the `useContent` hook.

 Here's how to use the `<Slot />` component: